How We Build One of the Largest B2B E-commerce Platforms in the World

 • Integration with accounting, logistics, warehousing, etc.

-As you can see, the range of possible features for such projects is quite extensive, and it is very possible to design a custom set of features that fit your sales and service model.
+As you can see, the range of possible features for such projects is quite extensive.
+It is possible to design a custom set of features that fit your sales and service model.

-Numerous promising opportunities exist within the business-to-business (B2B) sector, including the B2B e-commerce marketplace platform.
-This area boasts impressive statistics, which are detailed in the accompanying infographics and includes inspiring success stories such as Amazon Business and Alibaba’s B2B ventures.
+Numerous promising opportunities exist within the business-to-business (B2B) sector.
+The B2B e-commerce marketplace platform is one of them.
+This area boasts impressive statistics, which are detailed in the accompanying infographics.
+It includes inspiring success stories such as Amazon Business and Alibaba’s B2B ventures.

 B2B marketplace sales are fastest growing digital commerce sales channel